United Kingdom · tool

 4-5 star hotels, premium dining, private transfers

-4-5 star hotel in a prime location or a luxury serviced apartment.
+Boutique or 4-5 star hotel in a prime location.

-Fine dining, tasting menus, and cocktails at upscale bars.
+Fine dining, tasting menus, and high-end cocktails.

 Destination-specific money tips